OpenHD/u-boot/tools/binman/entries.rst

     configurations {
         default = "config-1";
         config-1 {
-            loadables = "u-boot", "atf-2", "atf-3", "tee-1", "tee-2";
+            loadables = "atf-1", "atf-2", "atf-3", "tee-1", "tee-2";
             description = "rk3399-firefly.dtb";
             fdt = "fdt-1";
-            firmware = "atf-1";
+            firmware = "u-boot";
         };
     };

-U-Boot SPL can then load the firmware (ATF) and all the loadables (U-Boot proper, ATF and TEE), then proceed with the boot.
+U-Boot SPL can then load the firmware (U-Boot proper) and all the loadables (ATF and TEE), then proceed with the boot.

-.. _etype_fmap:

 Entry: fmap: An entry which contains an Fmap section
 ----------------------------------------------------